Lopez-504/Vremia/ListOfPapers/Simulations.md

 ---

+- <mark>Zarei 2019</mark>: Ising order parameter and topological phase transitions: Toric code in a uniform magnetic field

+	- Quantum Ising model in a transverse field is of the simplest quantum many-body systems used for studying universal properties of quantum phase transitions.
+Interestingly, it is well-known that such phase transitions can be mapped to topological phase transitions in Toric code models.
+Therefore, one can expect that well-known properties of the transverse Ising model are used for characterizing topological phase transition in Toric code model.
+In this paper, we consider the magnetization of Ising model and show while it is a local order parameter, it is mapped to a non-local order parameter in the topological side.
+Consequently, we introduce a string order parameter for topological phase transitions in Toric code models defined on different lattices with different dimensions in presence of a uniform magnetic field.
+Since such string order parameter is dual of the Ising order parameter with well-known properties, it leads to a topological (non-local) characterization of phase transition in the Toric code model in uniform field.
+Our results show that although topological phase transitions do not follow a symmetry-breaking mechanism, it might be still possible to use concepts of symmetry- breaking phase transitions for topological ones by finding suitable mappings.

+---

+- <mark>Binder 2001</mark>: Monte Carlo tests of renormalization-group predictions for critical phenomena in Ising models

+	- A critical review is given of status and perspectives of Monte Carlo simulations that address **bulk and interfacial phase transitions of ferromagnetic Ising models**.
+	- First, some basic methodological aspects of these simulations are briefly summarized (single-spin flip vs. cluster algorithms, finite-size scaling concepts), and then the application of these techniques to the nearest-neighbor Ising model in $d=3$ and $5$ dimensions is described, and a detailed comparison to theoretical predictions is made.
+	- In addition, the case of Ising models with a large but finite range of interaction and the crossover scaling from mean-field behavior to the Ising universality class are treated.
+If one considers instead a **long-range interaction** described by a power-law decay, new classes of critical behavior depending on the exponent of this power law become accessible, and a stringent test of the $\epsilon$-expansion becomes possible.
+	- As a final type of crossover from mean-field type behavior to 2D Ising behavior, the interface localization-delocalization transition of Ising films confined between "competing" walls is considered.
+This problem is still hampered by questions regarding the appropriate coarse-grained model for the fluctuating interface near a wall, which is the starting point for both this problem and the theory of critical wetting

+---

 - <mark>CHERRINGTON 2008</mark>: A DUAL ALGORITHM FOR NON-ABELIAN YANG-MILLS COUPLED TO DYNAMICAL FERMIONS

 	- We extend the dual algorithm recently described for pure, non-abelian Yang-Mills on the lattice to the case of lattice fermions coupled to Yang-Mills, by constructing an ergodic Metropolis algorithm for dynamic fermions that is local, exact, and built from gauge-invariant boson-fermion coupled configurations.
 Fon concreteness, we present in detail the case of 3D, for the group SU(2) and staggered fermions, however the algorithm readily generalizes with regard to group and dimension.
 	- The treatment of the fermion determinant makes use of a polymer expansion; as with previous proposals making use of the polymer expansion in higher than 2D, the critical question for practical applications is whether the presence of negative amplitudes can be managed in the continuum limit.

 ---